sithmel/async-deco/README.md

 The "options" object may contains:
 * an "error" attribute.
 This can be either an Error constructor function, or a function returning true if the result should be considered an error.
 The function takes as argument the output of the decorated function: error, result.
 If the result is an error the returned value is not cached.
-* a "key" function: this function runs on the arguments of the decorated function and return a string.
-This string is used as cache key
+* a "keys" function: this function runs on the arguments of the decorated function and return an array.
+This array is the list of keys to remove.
 * a "tags" function: this function runs on the arguments of the decorated function and return a list of tags.
-This string is used as surrogate key
+These strings are used as surrogate keys

-You can have either "tags" or "key".
+You can have either "tags" or "keys".
 Not both.

 Proxy
 -----